JacobFitzp/tiptap-extensions/README.md

 ### GitHub

-To login locally you need to have created an OAuth app in GitHub developer settings with the following:
+You need to create a [GitHub app in the developer settings](https://github.com/settings/apps), you should use the following options:

 <table>
     <tr>
-        <th>Application name</th>
+        <th>GitHub App name</th>
         <td>TipTap Extensions (dev)</td>
     </tr>
     <tr>